 A crucial element of all workplace relationships is trust.
-But according to the Microsoft Workplace Index, it is a commodity that is in short supply.
-Why is this, and what as HR professionals can we do to bridge this gap?
+But according to recent data, it is a commodity that is in short supply.

 Trust between leaders and employees is the defining characteristic of a happy, healthy workplace.
 But reports from leading polls over the last six months show decreasing levels of what pulls teams together, increases engagement and keeps workplaces happy.

 It seems today’s organizations have major trust issues.
 Leaders are fast losing trust in their employees, and adversely, the feeling is mutual (just 21% of US employees strongly agree that they trust their leaders).
 In this post-pandemic world, where the shift between remote and hybrid working has been largely successful, but where interaction is virtual and leadership largely faceless, is it possible to mend these bonds?

 The ingredients of workplace trust

 How HR leaders can bridge the trust gap